Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat lying on the carpet near its pee spot

 If you have multiple cats in the house, the first step is identifying which one is peeing on the carpet.
-Sick or injured cats usually show other habits around the home, like limping or avoidance behaviors, making them easier to isolate.
+Sick or injured cats usually show other signs of illness and pain around the home, like limping, avoidance behaviors, meowing, reduced appetite, lethargy, or others.
 However, sometimes, discovering the culprit takes extra monitoring steps, such as:

 • Setting up an inexpensive surveillance camera over the urination spot

-• Isolating cats to separate areas to assess individual elimination habits
+• Observing cats in separate areas to assess individual elimination habits

-• Working with your vet to administer a fluorescein capsule
+• Working with your vet to administer a fluorescein capsule, although this may stain the carpet or be unsuccessful depending on urine pH value

 When you know which cat is peeing, you can determine whether they’re urinating or marking.
-Cats often have different body stances when spraying versus urinating, and spray is more likely to appear on walls.
+Cats have different body stances when spraying versus urinating, and spray is more likely to appear on walls and other vertical surfaces.
 Differentiating between the two will help you determine the cause and the solution to the issue.

 Unacceptable elimination is often a sign of illness or injury if nothing has changed in the environment or routine.
-Several issues could cause bladder control or mobility issues, including:
+Several issues could cause urinary or mobility problems, including:

 • Diabetes